 This is the second time the atheist group, the American Humanist Association (AHA), has sued at the state level.
 Their first suit, raising identical claims, was unanimously rejected by Massachusetts’ highest court earlier this year.

 When the Jones family found out about the lawsuit against the Pledge, they sought to intervene to defend their children’s rights.
 A New Jersey state court recently allowed them to join the case.
-They are represented by the Becket Fund for Religious Liberty.
+They are represented by Becket.
 Also allowed to intervene in the case are the Knights of Columbus, the world’s largest Catholic fraternal organization and one of the Pledge’s historic defenders, along with the American Legion.

 “The Pledge is not a religious creed or a prayer.
-It is a statement of our nation’s political philosophy that rights come not from the state but from something higher—as our Declaration of Independence puts it, ‘Nature’s God.’” said Kristina Arriaga, Executive Director of the Becket Fund for Religious Liberty.
+It is a statement of our nation’s political philosophy that rights come not from the state but from something higher—as our Declaration of Independence puts it, ‘Nature’s God.’” said Kristina Arriaga, Executive Director of Becket.
 “We are confident that the court will uphold the right to say the Pledge in its entirety.”

 Acting as local counsel on the case is James A. Paone of Lomurro, Davison, Eastman & Muñoz in Freehold, New Jersey.